holasoymalva/google-code-interviews-prepap/README.md

 ## License
-This repository is licensed under the (MIT License)[./LICENSE].
+This repository is licensed under the [MIT License](./LICENSE).
 By contributing to this repository, you agree to license your contributions under the same license.